lithnet/access-manager-docs/preventing-lateral-movement.md

 In most cases, large-scale ransomware attacks are successful because they manage to steal credentials of accounts that are admins on large numbers of computers.

-So, how do we defend against these types of attacks?
+So, how do we defend against these types of attacks??

 ## 1. Secure the built-in administrator account